Sukhoi Su-30MKI: Operational history

 From 28 August to 10 September 2025, the Indian Air Force deployed five of its Su-30MKI and a C-17 Globemaster for the multilateral, tri-service Exercise Bright Star.

-India launched Operation Sindoor in the early hours of 7 May 2025, targeting nine alleged terror camps across Pakistan and Pakistan-occupied Kashmir in response to the Pahalgam attack.
+The 2025 India–Pakistan conflict began when India launched "Operation Sindoor" in the early hours of 7 May 2025, targeting nine alleged terror camps across Pakistan and Pakistan Occupied Kashmir in response to the Pahalgam attack.
 During the mission, Su-30MKIs of the Indian Air Force provided air defence cover to ensure that Indian strike aircraft could carry out the mission without threat from Pakistani interceptors.
 On 10 May 2025, the IAF Su-30MKIs reportedly struck 11 PAF airbases with the BrahMos missile resulting in extensive damage to some of them.
+A flight of Su-30MKIs launched from bases in western india were responsible for the destruction of AEWAC hangers at PAF Base Bholari.
 France's air chief told reporters in June and claimed that he had seen evidence of the loss of a fighter and two other aircraft including a Russian-made Sukhoi.

 Potential operators

-According to multiple reports, Armenia is expected to sign a deal worth $3 billion for 12 Su-30MKIs of the Super Sukhoi standard with India's Hindustan Aeronautics Limited soon for its Armenian Air Force, as a counter to the acquisition of 40 JF-17 Thunder fighters by the Azerbaijani Air Force from Pakistan.
+As of November 2025, Armenia plans to order 8 to 12 Su-30MKI fighters.
+The first phase of the purchase includes the delivery of 8-12 aircraft with personnel training, ground support, and weapons integration.
+Deliveries are expected by 2027.
+These fighters will have Indian-only hardware, including the Uttam AESA radar and Astra missiles.